omni-us/reconplogger/DOCUMENTATION.rst

 - Replaces the flask app and werkzeug loggers to use a reconplogger configured one.
 - Add to the logs the correlation_id
-- Add before and after request functions to log the request details when the request is processed
+- Add before and after request functions to log request completion in access-log style
 - Patch the *requests* library forwarding the correlation id in any call to other microservices

 **What is the correlation ID?**